viddiai/Intressebevakare_Claude/replit.md

 - Message bubbles automatically sized for mobile (85% max-width) and larger screens (sm/md/lg breakpoints)
 - Blue message button (pratbubbla icon) in lead cards for quick contextual messaging
 - Sender names displayed left-aligned above each message bubble
+- **Clickable lead references:** Messages associated with leads display the lead title as a clickable link that navigates directly to the lead detail page, with appropriate styling for both own and received messages
 - All UI text in Swedish

 #### Backend Architecture